Universum GANs: Improving GANs through contradictions: Evolving GAN (E-GAN): From Contradictions to Compliance

 To design our evolving mechanism we utilize the Propositions~\ref{prop_tran_usvm} and~\ref{prop_tran_tsvm}.
-The main advantage of the proposed unified loss function in~\eqref{eq:transform} in Section~\ref{sec:unified_loss}, is the ability to seamlessly transition from a universum learning setting to a semi-supervised setting by changing $\epsilon$ from $-\Delta$ to $1$.
+This allows us to seamlessly transition from a universum learning setting to a semi-supervised setting by changing $\epsilon$ from $-\Delta$ to $1$.
 In this paper, we adopt this unified loss and update $\epsilon$ in a staircase fashion.
-Specifically, we define a set of $\epsilon$ values $\texttt{epsSet = [-0.05,-0.01,-0.005,-0.001,-0.0005,-0.0001,1.0]}$, start the training process with $\epsilon=-0.05$ (universum learning), and after each $\texttt{evolvePeriod = 5000}$ iteration, we select the next value from set $\texttt{epsSet}$.
+Specifically, we define a set of $\epsilon$ values $\texttt{epsSet = [-0.05,-0.01,\ldots,1.0]}$, start the training process with $\epsilon=-0.05$ (universum learning), and after each $\texttt{evolvePeriod = 5000}$ iteration, we select the next value from set $\texttt{epsSet}$.
 Such a simple evolution routine may not be optimal, but has shown significant performance gains in our results (see Section \ref{sec_results}).
-Although, there is a significant room for improvement using optimized evolution routines, we adopt this simple mechanism to illustrate our claim.
 Note that, $\epsilon<0$ corresponds to universum learning setting, while $\epsilon=1$ leads to semi-supervised loss.
 Also for this work, we stop training the generator as the discriminator switches to semi-supervised setting.
 A more advanced evolution mechanism and a detailed study on optimal mechanisms for training the generator even during the semi-supervised learning phase is still an open research problem.